Pork Tostadas

 - The tortillas may puff up or bubble, but don’t worry about it because once you start putting on the layers, they will flatten out.

 Well you can NEVER run out of ways to use delicious pork like this.
-I know my family would devour these any night of the week.
+My family devoured these.
 Once we can entertain again, I think this would be the perfect party recipe.

 I could make and eat pulled pork every single week!
 Thank you for your comment Gloria and I can’t wait for this all to be behind us.